Powderly Gets Results

 Defending Your Case

 Because sobriety tests are more a test of balance and coordination than sobriety, many people would fail even when sober.
 They are therefore not a good indicator of a person’s level of drunkenness and provide only questionable evidence at best.
-Rhode Island DUI lawyer James Powderly understands this, and he has the knowledge and experience to defend your case against unsound evidence.
+Rhode Island DUI lawyer Matthew Marin understands this, and he has the knowledge and experience to defend your case against unsound evidence.
 If you have been charged with DUI, it is important to remember that you have certain inalienable legal rights and that you remain innocent unless proven guilty beyond reasonable doubt.

 Contact Us